Why Duck Creek Technologies Inc. (DCT)’s Most Recent Report Reveals Some Hints About Its Future

-Duck Creek Technologies Inc. (NASDAQ:DCT) went up by 3.25% from its latest closing price compared to the recent 1-year high of $59.40.
-The company’s stock price has collected 5.64% of gains in the last five trading sessions.
+Duck Creek Technologies Inc. (NASDAQ:DCT) went down by -8.19% from its latest closing price compared to the recent 1-year high of $59.40.
+The company’s stock price has collected -8.89% of loss in the last five trading sessions.
 Press Release reported on 03/03/21 that Duck Creek Technologies and Capgemini Provide RSA with New Self-Serve Platform for Personal Lines Products

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.